bhubie/talks/making-impossible-states-impossible/slides/slides.md

    - [click] So Going over this, it is saying in the case of loadingImage - execute the RenderLoading method.
    - [click] if the state is errorRetrievingImage - execute the RenderErrorRetrievingImage method.
    - [click] if the state is displayingImage - execute the RenderImage method.
-   - [click] The RenderImage method is a bit more complex as that has another Oneof we are matching on for the LPR state.
+   - [click] The RenderImage method is a bit more complex as that has another Oneof we are matching on for the OCR state.
-   - [click] I am matching again on the lpr stae
+   - [click] I am matching again on the ocr stae
-   - [click] When notSent - render the lpr not sent function
+   - [click] When notSent - render the RenderNotSent function
-   - [click] When loading - render the lpr loading function
+   - [click] When loading - render the RenderLoading Function
-   - [click] When received - render the lpr received function passing in the license plate text
+   - [click] When received - render the RenderTextReceived function passing in the text found in the image
-   - [click] When error - render the lpr error function
+   - [click] When error - render the RenderOcrError function passing in the error code
-- [click] then when the button is clicked we get the license plate
+- [click] then when the button is clicked, actually get the text from the image.

 - [click] The best thing about this Match method, Is its exhaustiveness.
    - If I were to add another type into the OneOf declleration, I immendeitlay get a syntax error where it is being used and my code woudldnt compile.